 - Mouthwash: Use when you rinse your mouth daily.

 - Strips: Follow the package directions to apply the strips containing a thin layer of a bleaching agent to your teeth.

 - Pen: Perfect for when you're on the go, you can use this pen to whiten your teeth any time.

 - Gel Trays: Available where dental products are sold, these trays are best used at home by following the package directions.

 Talk to your dentist about professional in-office whitening for a brilliant smile.
 Among the options are:

 - Customized Tooth-Whitening Gel Trays: The customized trays can be more effective and better at protecting your gums than the over-the-counter trays.
 And if you prefer, you can use them at home.

 - Bleaching Gel and Laser Combo: Though delivering the most effective results, the out-of-pocket costs might not be in your budget.
 But the procedure might be worth it to you.

 Discuss all options with your dental professionals.
 Whatever option you choose, using fluoridated whitening toothpaste as part of your regular oral care regimen can keep your teeth white.

-Oil pulling might be popular in some circles, but in the end, its whitening and oral health benefits are untested and unlikely to compare favourably with properly researched methods.
-If you really want whitening results, rely on the ingredients that have been proven to work and you won't have to add more time and effort to your oral care routine.
+Oil pulling might be popular in some circles, but in the end, its whitening and oral health benefits are inconclusive.
+If you really want whitening results, rely on the ingredients that have been proven to work.
+And then show off your whiter, brighter teeth to the world!